-In the unlikely event that your application is unsuccessful or alternatively withdrawn by you, then your Administration Fee which is made to book the property is non refundable, although as you would expect, it is fully refundable in the unlikely event the Client Landlord withdraws the property to let.
+In the unlikely event that your application is unsuccessful or alternatively withdrawn by you, then your Booking Deposit of the equivalent of 1 weeks rent which is made to book the property is non refundable, although as you would expect, it is fully refundable in the unlikely event the Client Landlord withdraws the property to let.

-Furthermore, this advance payment does not constitute a tenancy or offer of a tenancy, but is required to offset the initial application costs, in the event that you withdraw from the tenancy.
+Furthermore, this advance payment does not constitute a tenancy or offer of a tenancy, in the event that you withdraw from the tenancy.

-Before the Tenancy begins you will be required to sign a Tenancy Agreement, which clearly confirms both yours and the Landlord’s obligations during the course of the Tenancy.
-It is a long standing policy of this firm, that prior to your signing the lease, these obligations are explained to you in detail, ensuring that you have a clear understanding of the commitment you are making, once you sign the Lease.
+As part of the Tenancy Confirmation package you receive having booked the property, we include your Tenancy Agreement allowing you plenty of opportunity to acquaint yourself with your Agreement before you sign on the day of Handover. which clearly confirms both yours and the Landlord’s obligations during the course of the Tenancy.
+In addition, during the Handover meeting we will also further clarify this, before you sign the Agreement, ensuring therefore that you have a clear understanding of the commitment you are making, once you sign the Lease.
 This meeting is normally held in our offices and on the day of the property handover, which is when you also make the payment of your Completion funds as mentioned above.